Upcoming Events

 Featured speakers: Jim LaBelle Sr. (Inupiaq) and Dakota Hoska (Oglala Lakhota Nation)

-Join us for a panel discussion on healing from the impacts of child removal.
+In April NABS held a panel discussion on healing from the impacts of child removal.
 Native children have been targeted for removal from their families and Tribal nations for generations.
 The Indian boarding school policies were the first Indian child welfare policy in the United States.
 With the Indian Child Welfare Act (ICWA) under attack in the court system, it's more important than ever that we educate about the long-standing legacy of the impacts of child removal from Native families.

 Medicine for Self-Love